Pirates notebook: Glasnow learns to move on from tough outings

 “I felt good, just elevated a lot of balls and left a lot of good count — like 1-2 count curveballs — for hittable locations,” Glasnow said.
 “So I'm not too worried.
 That's usually not my problem.
 Just today, I left the curveball hanging and got myself into trouble.”

-Glasnow, who had five strikeouts, said believes he has learned how to move forward after tough outings this spring.
+Glasnow, who had five strikeouts, said he has learned how to move forward after tough outings this spring.

 “The biggest thing for me, especially those starts, was not only feeling good on the mound is important but learning how to turn the page,” Glasnow said Friday after he was named to the rotation.
 “And this spring especially it was easier for me when I had a bad start just because I had a better foundation of what I was doing out there.